Are Thailand property Taxes changing?

 It should be noted that they will be slow to roll out the annual property taxes due to limited manpower.
 It has been proposed that the collections be done by the local subdistrict administrative organization for each sub-district.

 This will become effective in the tax year of 2020 and it is the first land and building tax to be introduced in Thailand.
 The new law aims to encourage the productive use of land and improve tax collections on Thailand property along with decreasing income disparity.

 The tax will apply to land, building, and condominiums units.
 Any construction which can be used as a residence or for storage, industrial or commercial purposes will also fall under the new tax code.

-Owners will now potentially be liable to taxation on their Thailand real estate, although a generous tax exemption threshold will apply.
+Owners will now potentially be liable to taxation on their Thailand property, although a generous tax exemption threshold will apply.
 The tax will be imposed on property held on 1 January of each tax year.

 To be more specific regarding what is taxable:

 - Land: Grounds which include areas that are hills and waterways (rivers and the sea are not considered land).